 This course consists of a supervised practicum experience in a clinical setting that provides a range of counseling opportunities.
-The student confers regularly with an on-site supervisor, and receives regular peer and faculty feedback/evaluation in this practicum class.
+The student confers regularly with an on-site supervisor and receives regular peer and faculty feedback/evaluation in this practicum class.
 The practicum experience requires that the student utilize previous training in interviewing, assessment, diagnosis, development of prognosis, and treatment of clients who seek clinical services.
-Pre-requisites: CN501,502,504,505,506, and 530.
-Additional Details for California students: Students are expected to promote health and wellness, utilize empirically supported psychotherapeutic techniques, recognize issues of development and maladjustment in their clients, find and utilize resources for the clients benefit, and handle documentation of services, treatment plans, progress notes, and agency paperwork as a professional.
-Enrollment is limited to Professional Clinic Counseling Concentration students who are prepared for internship by having taken prerequisite courses, having passed the basic counseling skills proficiency evaluation in Clinical Foundations, having completed a minimum of 10 hours of personal therapy, and after clearance from the Professional Assessment of Candidates Committee.
-CAMFT membership and professional liability insurance are required 4999.33 (3) A-K., 4999.33 (d) 1-10.
-3 credits.
+Prerequisites: CN501,502, 503, 504, 505, 506, and 530.